davidlaprade/netsuite_elixir/README.md

   Given that it can take upwards of 2 seconds to fetch a single record (!), this is nothing short of depressing.

-  `netsuite_elixir` aims to improve this.
+  NetSuiteElixir aims to improve this.
 It allows you to store and draw from a pool of NetSuite credentials when making your requests.
 Simply set your configs [here](https://github.com/davidlaprade/netsuite_elixir/blob/master/config/config.exs#L3), and view the connection processes running them: